Miꞌkmaq: Etymology

-Grand Council Sante' Mawio'mi
+Grand Council Santeꞌ Mawioꞌmi

-On August 30, 2010, the Mi'kmaq Nation and the Nova Scotia provincial government reached an historic agreement, affirming that the Mi'kmaq Grand Council was the official consultative authority that engages with the Canadian federal government and the provincial government of Nova Scotia.
-The Mi'kmaq–Nova Scotia–Canada Tripartite Forum preceded the agreement.
+On August 30, 2010, the Miꞌkmaq Nation and the Nova Scotia provincial government reached a historic agreement, affirming that the Miꞌkmaq Grand Council was the official consultative authority that engages with the Canadian federal government and the provincial government of Nova Scotia.
+The Miꞌkmaq–Nova Scotia–Canada Tripartite Forum preceded the agreement.
 The August 2010 agreement is the first such collaborative agreement in Canadian history; it includes representation for all the First Nations within the entire province of Nova Scotia.

-Historically the Sante' Mawio'mi, or Grand Council, which was made up of chiefs of the district councils of Mi'kma'ki, was the traditional senior level of government for the Mi'kmaq people.
+Historically the Santeꞌ Mawioꞌmi, or Grand Council, which was made up of chiefs of the district councils of Miꞌkmaꞌki, was the traditional senior level of government for the Miꞌkmaq people.
 The 1876 Indian Act disrupted that authority, by requiring First Nations to establish representative elected governments and attempting to limit the Council's role to that of spiritual guidance.

-In addition to the district councils, the Mi'kmaq have been traditionally governed by a Grand Council or Sante' Mawio'mi.
+In addition to the district councils, the Miꞌkmaq have been traditionally governed by a Grand Council or Santeꞌ Mawioꞌmi.
 The Grand Council was composed of Keptinaq ("captains" in English), who were the district chiefs.
-There were also elders, the putús (wampum belt readers and historians, who also dealt with the treaties with the non-natives and other Native tribes), the women's council, and the grand chief.
-The grand chief was a title given to one of the district chiefs, who was usually from the Mi'kmaq district of Unamáki or Cape Breton Island.
+There were also elders, the putús (wampum belt readers and historians, who also dealt with the treaties with the non-Natives and other Native tribes), the women's council, and the grand chief.
+The grand chief was a title given to one of the district chiefs, who was usually from the Miꞌkmaq district of Unamáki or Cape Breton Island.
 This title was hereditary within a clan and usually passed on to the grand chief's eldest son.

 On June 24, 1610, Grand Chief Membertou converted to Catholicism and was baptised.
 He concluded an alliance with the French Jesuits.
-The Mi'kmaq, as trading allies of the French, were amenable to limited French settlement in their midst.
+The Miꞌkmaq, as trading allies of the French, were amenable to limited French settlement in their midst.